ignaciomarvinjohn/uetlm/README.md

 # Sample of the Generated Texts

-## TinyShakespeare
+Kernel 7 | Original Embedding Reduction
 <table>
 <tr>
 <td>

 <pre>
-Kernel 7 | Original Embedding Reduction
+TinyShakespeare
 - Hello.
 - How are you?
 </pre>